 In our quest to educate and train the next generation of nonviolent peacemakers and to build a community dedicated to nonviolence at Marquette University, the Center holds weekly gatherings to discuss theories of nonviolence and contemporary social justice issues on the campus, local, national, and global levels.

-The group meets from noon-1 pm on Fridays at the Center for Peacemaking.
-Lunch is provided.
+The group meets from 3-4 pm on Fridays at the Center for Peacemaking.
+Snacks provided.